shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 One strategy: when planning your course schedule at the beginning of the semester, throw in a scattering of buffer days -- and as the semester progresses, sprinkle a few random (intentional) extensions in as your "surprise" stress-relievers.
 [And on that note, here's an example of what not to do.](https://www.reddit.com/r/berkeley/comments/rdqh4j/drama_in_ee_120_who_do_you_side_with/?utm_source=share&utm_medium=ios_app&utm_name=iossmf)

 **Be wary of what and when you're email-blasting.** Be cognizant of what times you're email-blasting information -- especially sensitive/important information.
 Blasting exam grades at 9:30 PM on a Friday might not be a move...perhaps wait until Saturday morning for an email blast.
-Here are a few other tips related to email-blasts:
+Here are a few other tips related to email blasts:

-1. Ask for ACK's from at least one other TA before email-blasting something.
+1. Ask for ACKs from at least one other TA before email-blasting something.
 2. Send out a consistent weekly announcement that contains assignments & due dates for the week.
 3. Try to keep email blasts to 1-2 a week.
-4. On that note, use targeted emails instead of email-blasting when possible (e.g. if a discussion attended by 30/1000 is cancelled, it's probably not worth pinging all 1000 students).
+4. On that note, use targeted emails instead of email-blasting when possible (e.g. if a discussion attended by 30/1000 is canceled, it's probably not worth pinging all 1000 students).

 **Kind words are important.** In 161, we ask our proctors to run down a list of announcements at the start of an exam -- and the very last announcement is always a set of kind words (e.g. "You'll all do great!").
 Similarly, we try to begin and end our email blasts with a few kind words as well, rather than going straight to business.

-**Try to build in support for one-on-one meetings with students.** We have a few TA's who dedicate a few of their hours towards these meetings each week - and they say every one of these meetings end with the student saying something like "this has been so helpful, I was really stressed out before the meeting and now I am in such a good place and ready for...".
+**Try to build in support for one-on-one meetings with students.** We have a few TA's who dedicate a few of their hours towards these meetings each week - and they say every one of these meetings ends with the student saying something like "this has been so helpful, I was really stressed out before the meeting and now I am in such a good place and ready for...".
 The difference between a private Piazza post or email and directly speaking to a struggling student is astounding.
 Discussion with larger courses suggests that these meetings are difficult to scale to larger classes - but that doesn't invalidate the merit of them (Related: [see these tips.](https://docs.google.com/document/d/1tJa-e48socf9LDCtQn0fzGqnTOn69qRhs7HUZG3IQsk/edit#heading=h.bnp8gflkqbmu))

 ## Piazza